Use a Website as a Content Source

 Remember to adjust the regex patterns according to the specific URLs of your website's communities or other sections you wish to include in the crawl.
 By doing so, you can fine-tune the scope of your crawling efforts to match your specific needs.

-3. Click EDIT to add content fields for indexing.
+3. Click ADD to add content fields for indexing.

 5. Assign the Selector a Type.
 The default Type is string.
 Always stick with the default unless the value is time or date.